How many seconds of a song can I sample without a license

 While possibly an inverted retrograde phrase or part of a line may come out in an improvisation, it is not borrowing, it is an approach via influence not direct stealing.
 On a computer, the only possibility is in the way they program it.
 Pretty fucking cold and soulless really to do it the latter way.
 Also very shitty to use someone else's work directly and call it one's own.
 Pharrel Williams and Robin Thicke got sued for that not so long ago by Marvin Gaye's estate.

-Last edited: Nov 23, 2022
+Last edited by a moderator: Nov 23, 2022

 2. kingchubby